spookygames/gdx-nativefilechooser/README.md

 # gdx-nativefilechooser

-Choose files with [LibGDX](https://libgdx.badlogicgames.com/).
-Just like in the title.
-Natively.
-Also, asynchronously.
+Choose files with [LibGDX](https://libgdx.badlogicgames.com/), natively.

 This library allows you to asynchronously browse files with the _native_ file chooser available on the platform.

-**Stuff is asynchronous.**

 ## Setup